WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * [7 September 2020](#date-7-september-2020)
 * [12 August 2020](#date-12-august-2020)

+### Date: 18 November 2021

+#### Who did you help this week?

+* PhD student & clinicians

+#### Who helped you this week?

+* PhD student & clinicians

+#### What did you achieve?

+* Sensitive Data Projects during the Turing Way Book Dash
+* NHS R conference and workshops
+* More edits on paper but should now be ready to submit
+* Updated predictive model following data re-classification; slight improvement in AUC

+#### What did you struggle with?

+* Placeholder

+#### What would you like to work on next week?

+* Send off manuscript
+* Go back to working on prediction paper
+* Prep presentation for departmental meeting

+#### Where do you need help from Kirstie?

+* Check manuscript when it is sent round for final check
+* Check letter to editor

 ### Date: 28 October 2021

 #### Who did you help this week?